monalabs/mona-sdk/README.md

   data being sent.
 It should be a date (ISO string, or a Unix time number) representing the time the message was created.
 If this field isn't provided, the message exportTimestamp will be the time in which the exporting function was called.
+- **action** (str): (Optional) The action Mona should do with the message to an existing context:
+  - "OVERWRITE": (default) The values in the given fields will replace values already existing in the given fields.
-- **action** (str): (Optional) The action Mona should do with the message to an existing context: Use "ADD" if you want the values in the given fields to be added to the values already existing in these fields in this context, or use "OVERWRITE" (default) if the values in the given fields should replace values already existing in the given fields.
+  - "ADD": The values in the given fields will be added to the values already existing in these fields in this context.
+  - "NEW": completely reset the entire record of the context id to only refer to the given message, so everything before this message is no longer relevant.
+  - "DELETE": Completely remove this context id data - until new data arrives.

 ```
 from mona_sdk.client import Client, MonaSingleMessage